ehabsoa82/signServer_local/README.md

 ## Getting started

-The **SignServer Community Helm Chart** boostraps **SignServer Community** on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+The **SignServer Community Helm Chart** bootstraps **SignServer Community** on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 SignServer depends on an existing PKI for infrastructure certificates (client TLS for administration and optionally server TLS) as well as for signer certificates for workers.
-[EJBCA](https://www.signserver.org) is an open source, enterprise grade, PKI software that is [easy to get started](https://www.youtube.com/keyfactorcommunity) with and [can be deployed in Kubernetes using Helm](https://github.com/Keyfactor/signserver-community-helm).
+[EJBCA](https://www.signserver.org) is an open-source, enterprise-grade, PKI software that is [easy to get started](https://www.youtube.com/keyfactorcommunity) with and [can be deployed in Kubernetes using Helm](https://github.com/Keyfactor/signserver-community-helm).

 ### Add repo
 ```shell